 - Look for feathers on the ground.

-Some might be easier than others to identify, like a cardinal, a peacock, or a blue jay.
+Some feathers might be easier than others to identify, like a cardinal, a peacock, or a blue jay.
 Use a bird field guide to help your child identify which bird the feather came from.
 Be sure they wash their hands afterwards. - Explore an abandoned bird nest.

-- Examine it to see what kind of things the bird used to make it.
+- Examine it to see what kind of things the bird used to make it. ( The Best Nest by P.D.
+Eastman is a good book to read along with this.)

 - Are there any clues as to what kind of bird might have made it?